Grantmaking & Initiatives

 Each scholarship has its own selection criteria.
 Generally, however, selection committees consider the following:

-• Financial Need – The SAR (Student Aid Report) of the FAFSA (Free Application for Federal Student Aid) Form provides important information, along with the information provided on the financial information page of your application.
-Please be sure to file your FAFSA early in order to have this information by the Scholarship Application deadline of March 1st.
+- Financial Need – The SAR (Student Aid Report) of the FAFSA (Free Application for Federal Student Aid) Form provides important information, along with the information provided on the financial information page of your application.
+Please be sure to file your FAFSA early to have this information by the Scholarship Application deadline of Feb.
+28th.

 We understand that circumstances may arise where a student needs to transfer to a different institution.
 In such cases, unused scholarship funds can be reallocated to the new school.
 However, if the scholarship award was restricted to the original institution, the funds cannot be used elsewhere.